LIGA: Overview

-The LIGA consists of three main processing steps; lithography, electroplating and molding.

-There are two main LIGA-fabrication technologies, X-Ray LIGA, which uses X-rays produced by a synchrotron to create high-aspect ratio structures, and UV LIGA, a more accessible method which uses ultraviolet light to create structures with relatively low aspect ratios.
+LIGA consists of three main processing steps: lithography, electroplating, and molding.
+There are two main LIGA-fabrication technologies: X-Ray LIGA, which uses X-rays produced by a synchrotron to create high-aspect-ratio structures, and UV LIGA, a more accessible method which uses ultraviolet light to create structures with relatively low aspect ratios.

 Notable characteristics of X-ray LIGA-fabricated structures include: